West Launceston

 West Launceston is a residential locality in the local government area (LGA) of Launceston in the Launceston LGA region of Tasmania.
 The locality is about 3 km south-west of the town of Launceston.
 The 2016 census recorded a population of 4212 for the state suburb of West Launceston.

 The suburb is part of the Launceston CBD and is also near Cataract Gorge.

-About 2% of the population is indigenous peoples and 18% are foreign born.
+About 2% of the population are Indigenous and 18% are foreign born.
 Approximately 7% of employees work in hospitals, with restaurants and education also being significant employers.

 History

 West Launceston was gazetted as a locality in 1963.

 Geography

 The South Esk River forms the north-western boundary.

 Road infrastructure

 National Route 1 (Midland Highway) passes to the east.
 From there, various streets provide access to the locality.